bishoprook/Cadd9/API.md

 ##### Summary

-Represents a heptatonic musical mode based on its component intervals.
+Represents a musical mode based on its component intervals.

 <a name='M-Cadd9-Model-Mode-#ctor-System-String,Cadd9-Model-Interval[]-'></a>
 ### #ctor(title,intervals) `constructor`